-Moreover, many Salvadorans distrust the police and security forces - a legacy of the military and other government forces committing serious human rights abuses during El Salvador's civil war (see p.
-16-17 of History and Myth).
+Moreover, many Salvadorans distrust the police and security forces - a legacy of the military and other government forces committing serious human rights abuses during El Salvador's civil war (see History and Myth).
 Consequently, residents generally are reluctant to seek help, allowing the overwhelming majority of crimes to go unprosecuted and criminal groups to act with relative impunity.